top of page

 Do you belong to a professional body?

 Yes.
-I’m a registered member of the British Association for Counselling and Psychotherapy (BACP) and work in line with their professional and ethical framework.
+I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and practise in line with their ethical framework.

 Do I need a referral or diagnosis to start therapy?